Ask Jessica: Wedding Vows for Him

 - What attracted you to your future spouse?

-- What you love most about your future spouse? (physically, personality wise, etc)
+- What do you love most about your future spouse? (physically, personality-wise, etc)

-- What quality does your future spouse posses that you admire?
+- What qualities does your future spouse possess that you admire?

 - What are your favorite memories the two of you have shared?